 Contract lengths vary from network to network and also between pay monthly SIM and phone plans.
 A SIM plan will almost always come in 12-month or 30-day options, though 24-months is also available.
 Phone contracts will usually come at a minimum of 24 months.
 Some suppliers, like Three, let you extend the handset portion of this by 12 months so you have a total of 36 months to pay it off.

-Not all providers currently offer 5G, and depending on their general business model, they may not get it soon either.
-If this is a key issue for you, then stick to the main four providers who are currently really pushing towards 5G in the UK.
+Most providers now offer 5G but this doesn’t mean that your town or city has coverage yet.
+If this is a key issue for you, then stick to the main four providers who are currently really pushing 5G in the UK.

 You might also like to create an informed decision based on the awards a network has won.
-The Uswitch awards run yearly and are a reliable sign of quality, with Sky Mobile crowned Mobile Network of the Year in 2020
+The Uswitch awards run yearly and are a reliable sign of quality, with giffgaff crowned Mobile Network of the Year in 2021.

 There is a point of overlap with providers where value for money starts evening out the playing field.
 For example, the following networks all offer very low-cost options:

 This value-for-money image is part of their overall marketing, but they’re also no-frills networks.
 If you already plan to pay £20 a month on extras like entertainment access or £300 on a new handset, you may find you get better overall value from one of the bigger names.